Cheesecake Ice Cream

 Frequently asked questions

-This cheesecake ice cream can be frozen for up to 3 months, which means you can make it much in advance of the time you need it.
+This cheesecake ice cream can be frozen for up to 3 months, so you can make it well in advance of when you need it.

-This batter works best in an 8-inch springform pan (about 2 inches), or 9-inch springform pan (about 1 1/2 inch cheesecake), or 9 x 11 sheet pan or 8 x 8 square pan.
+This batter works best in an 8-inch springform pan (about 2 inches), a 9-inch springform pan (about 1 1/2-inch cheesecake), a 9 x 11 sheet pan, or an 8 x 8 square pan.

 You can halve the recipe to make a 7-inch springform pan or

-Absolutely, just replace the graham crackers with gluten-free biscuits and you can use this recipe as a gluten-free cheesecake ice cream.
-It also makes a delicious dessert for Passover.
+Absolutely, just replace the Graham crackers with gluten-free biscuits, and you can use this recipe as a gluten-free cheesecake ice cream.
+It also makes a delicious Passover dessert.

 Cheesecake Ice Cream Recipe